jdaif/slate/source/index.html.md

 - PLT Period Loss Tables
 - SF-ELT Share Factor Event Loss Tables

-The exposure piece below allows you to run general querries that returns availbale exposures by data version, Peril, Region and/or  ...
+The exposure piece below allows you to run general queries that return available exposures by data version, Peril, Region, and...
 ## Event Info
+This section contains calls that help retrieve Events information; the calls below are :

+1. Get event data by This call allows you to get event data by Peril, Region, data version.
+2. Get event data by EventId: This call allows you to get event data by providing the EventId

+Both calls return either one object or a series of objects that describe the Event and its metadata.

 ### Get Event data,  by specifying Peril, Region, Data version and if requred a limit and an offset to the number of eventd to be imported.